 This wasn’t the battle of Mods and Rockers in the 60’s

-But it could have been, as it was the naval battle off Margate, where the rewards of this victory were over 2 million gallons of wine!
+But it could have been, actually, it was a naval battle off Margate, where the rewards of this victory were over 2 million gallons of wine!

 It was a mistake!

-More interestingly, I believe that it actually happened by mistake.
+Yes, it actually happened by mistake!
 You see on the 24th and 25th March 1387, the English fleet thought they were fighting the might of the French Navy, but they weren’t.
 They were fighting a Franco-Castilian-Flemish wine fleet!

 Why was it so important?